-This Certification Practice Statement is reviewed at least annually.
+This Certification Practice Statement is reviewed at least once per 365 days.
 Modification to Certification Practice Statement may be a result of observed errors, CPS update and suggestions from the affected parties.

 If there is no need to amend the document, it is reviewed to confirm compliance with applicable regulations and Certification Policy, and as a result of this review, the version number of this CPS is changed.